IA

 Minor / Child Protections

-The ICDPA requires opt-in consent before processing sensitive personal data of known children under 13, consistent with COPPA.
+The ICDPA requires sensitive personal data concerning a known child to be processed in accordance with COPPA.
 There are no additional specific protections for teens aged 13-17 beyond what is required under federal law.

 Compliance Checklist